The official "Strada del Vino" or wine road to explore the wines & foods of the area

 Starting with the Wine

-Perhaps one of the more internationally known wines, recognized as a DOC (1978) and DOCG (2007), is Morellino di Scansano.
+Perhaps one of the more internationally known wines, recognized as a DOC (since 1978) and DOCG (since 2007), is Morellino di Scansano.
 The name refers to the city in the province of Grosseto, whereas Morellino is the local name for the Sangiovese grape variety.

 The climate is a key factor and with the sea being so close, the climate is typically Mediterranean meaning hot and sunny summers to ripen the grapes and autumn/spring offers abundant rain.
 It is a fruity, fresh ad crisp wine considered to be smooth with little tannins, which translates to finding it available on the market in sometimes less than a year after the “vendemmia”.
 The Morellino di Scansano Riserva is aged for at least one year in wood and can be released two years after the harvest.